ShahzaibAyyub/Online-Training-Courses-CRUD-Portal-Asp.Net-MVC/README.md

 * On Google Chrome, in a new tab will appear running our ADDA Bus Services web app.

-### Feel free to use this Food App and make changes as you wish.
+### Feel free to use this App and make changes as you wish.
 Thanks and Happy Coding!